Hughli3/FE520_FinalProject/Proposal /proposal.md

     - use mongodb to build our database
 5. Design Backtest system.(Apr 26 - May 1) Possibly do, if we have enough time
 6. Debug (May 1 - May 5)
+7. Prepare for the presentation(May 3 - May 6).

 ## Github Repo

 https://github.com/Hughli3/FE520_FinalProject